Tech-FZ/EmuGUI/README.md

 7. Open Visual Studio Code in that folder.
 8. Open Anaconda Navigator and create a new virtual environment.
 9. Open the venv in VS Code and try to run a Python script with it.
-10. Within the VS Code terminal, type: `& pip install --upgrade pip PyInstaller PySide6 python-magic-bin PyQt6 requests python-dateutil`
+10. Within the VS Code terminal, type: `& pip install --upgrade pip PyInstaller PySide6 python-magic-bin PyQt6 requests python-dateutil psutil`
 11. After this is done, run the main.py script.
 12. To compile the program for users who don't have Python installed, type: `& PyInstaller --onefile --icon .\EmuGUI.ico .\emugui.py`
 13. After that is finished, copy the code into the dist folder PyInstaller created.